dqnon/WeatherApp/README.md

  <li>Ability to search for cities and save them to a list</li>
  <li>Ability to remove cities from the list</li>
   <li>Setting the language according to the system language</li>
+  <li>The background image changes depending on the state of the weather</li>
 </ul>

 <img src="https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExNjNiNzJhZmNhODc4YmExZWM0N2VhMzVkMDkwYmVhMTc2N2IyOTQyMiZlcD12MV9pbnRlcm5hbF9naWZzX2dpZklkJmN0PWc/eKnTERueeeIjYCGdAb/giphy.gif">